Meruman/Data-mining/docs/_posts/2020-06-26-Decision-Trees.md

 ---
 layout: post
-title: "Classification: Basic Concepts and Techniques"
+title: "Decision Tree Classifier"
 ---
 *For this I used this book:
 Pan-Ning Tan, Michael Steinbach, Anuj Karpatne, Vipin Kumar.
 Introduction to Data Mining, Pearson, 2019.

-## Classification
+## Decision Tree

 Classification is the act or process of dividing things into groups according to their **type**